pyfsi/coconut/test_examples/tube_tube_flow_tube_ringmodel/tube_tube_flow_tube_ringmodel.md

 The axial direction is along the z-axis, the radial direction along the y-axis.

-The structure solver is the Python solver TubeStructure, which implements a 1D model of the tube wall, with 100 elements on the fluid-structure interface.
+The structure solver is the Python solver TubeRingmodel, which implements a 1D model of the tube wall, with 100 elements on the fluid-structure interface.
+It differs from the Python solver TubeStructure as the no inertia is considered.
+The tube is regarded as consisting out of 100 independent rings.
 The parameters for this model are specified in the setup folder by the file `solver_parameter.json`.
 The loads, which in fact only pressure for this 1D case, are applied on the cell centers.
 The displacements are calculated in the cell centers as well.